sourcegraph/tf-k8s-configs/gcp/README.md

 ### Set your variables
 1. Fork and clone this repository to your local machine.
-2. `cd` into `gcp`, then uncomment and replace variables in `terraform.tfvars` with the desired values.
+2. `cd` into `./gcp`, then uncomment and replace variables in `terraform.tfvars` with the desired values.
 Check `variables.tf` for default values.

 ### Deploy the cluster
 From inside the `./gcp` directory of this project: